manab-kb/Object-Recognition-and-Classification-System/README.md

 # Object Recognition System
 An Object Recognition and classification system has been built here.
-The code is mainly divided into two parts :
+The code is mainly divided into two parts:

 1. *Object Recognition in still/non-movable images*
 2. *Object Detection in live images*